neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/blog/datashuttle_gsoc2025.md

     **Status:** Merged <br>
     **Description:** This PR serves as an integration point for all the changes related to Google Drive and AWS S3 functionality.
 To maintain code clarity and facilitate reviews, we split the implementation, testing, and documentation into separate PRs that merge into this one.
 This approach allowed for focused development and reviews while keeping the final integration streamlined before merging into the main branch.

-All of these PRs were merged into the main branch and the new functionality is now available in `datashuttle`.
+All of these PRs were merged into the main branch and the new functionality will be available in the next release of `datashuttle`.

 ## Challenges / Learnings

-The project was a smooth sailing for the most part.
+The project was smooth sailing for the most part.
 However, a few parts felt a bit challenging.

-1. ### Developing a multi step authentication flow
+1. ### Developing a multi-step authentication flow

     Creating the complex, multi-step authentication workflows in Textual presented a significant paradigm shift from traditional web development which I was more accustomed to.
 The connection setup process required orchestrating several sequential UI states, dynamically managing UI elements and flow control based on user input.
 Example - dynamically showing and removing input boxes and buttons on each UI state, reusing UI elements, use of workers / threads for handling connection setup while keeping the main thread responsive, launching subprocess from within the worker threads, storing the process objects and killing them when user cancels setup.